qasim9872/question-answering-system/README.md

 Please clone this repository using the following command.
 This will clone and initialize all the submodules
 git clone --recurse-submodules -j8 https://github.com/qasim9872/question-answering-system.git

-To run all the micro services, run the following command:
+To run all the micro services, run the following commands: cd (into the project folder)
-docker-compose up (Run with sudo if necessary)
+docker-compose -f ./docker-compose.local.yml up (Run with sudo if necessary)

 ## API documentation